Avdo Kalajdžić

-Avdo Kalajdžić (/bs/; born 23 May 1959) is a Bosnian professional football manager and former player who is the assistant manager of Bosnian Premier League club Velež Mostar.
+Avdo Kalajdžić (/bs/; born 23 May 1959) is a Bosnian professional football manager and former player.

-He played for Velež Mostar and Bursaspor, making over 280 league appearances and scoring 13 goals.
+He played for hometown club Velež Mostar and Turkish side Bursaspor, making over 280 league appearances and scoring 13 goals.
 Kalajdžić won the 1980–81 and 1985–86 Yugoslav Cups with Velež.

-As a manager, he was the caretaker manager of the Bosnia and Herzegovina national team for one match in 1999 and on three occasions held the manager role of Velež, from 1998 to 2000, in 2003 and in 2016.
-Since August 2019, Kalajdžić has been working as an assistant manager of Feđa Dudić in Velež.
+As a manager, he was the caretaker manager of the Bosnia and Herzegovina national team for one match in 1999 and on three occasions was manager of Velež.

 Playing career

 Born in SFR Yugoslavia, Kalajdžić started playing professional football for local side Velež Mostar.
 He would make over 200 Yugoslav First League appearances in a 10-year spell with the club.
 He also played for the sides that won the 1980–81 and 1985–86 Yugoslav Cup titles.

 In 1988, Kalajdžić moved to Turkey, joining Süper Lig side Bursaspor.
 He made 63 league appearances in two seasons with the club.
 In 1990, Kalajdžić decided to retire from playing at the age of 31.